Piaggio Aerospace: History

+Under Piaggio ownership and management

-The Rinaldo Piaggio S.p.A. company was founded in Genoa, Italy in 1884.
+The Rinaldo Piaggio S.p.A company was founded in Sestri Ponente, Genoa, Italy in 1884.
 Originally, the company was involved in the outfitting of ocean liners and the manufacturing of rolling stock for the developing Italian railway infrastructure around the turn of the century.
-From the financial gains that it had garnered from these industries, Rinaldo Piaggio was able to construct a large factory based in Final Marina during 1906.
-In 1915, during the opening years of the First World War, the company produced its first Piaggio-branded aircraft.
+From the financial gains that it had garnered from these industries, Rinaldo Piaggio was able to construct a large factory based in Finale Marina or Finalmarina during 1906.

+In 1915 the company acquired the Officine Aeronautiche Francesco Oneto and began producing materials for the aeronautical industry.

 The 1920s was a particularly turbulent and influential period in the company's history; Piaggio Aero brought on two new aeronautical engineers, Giovanni Pegna and Giuseppe Gabrielli, who both played a major role in developing Piaggio's aeronautical sector.
 Penga and Gabrielli worked together to create numerous technical solutions to aviation problems; to support their aerodynamic research, in 1928, Piaggio completed a new wind tunnel.
-The firm eventually helped to bring forth the design and construction of the world's first helicopter.

 During 1938, Senator Rinaldo Piaggio died at 71 years old, thus ending the Rinaldo Piaggio era.
 That same year, the firm finished construction of the new Piaggio P.108 heavy bomber, its first four-engined aircraft.
-During the battles and widespread devastation of the Second World War, Piaggio's facilities were reduced to ruins.
-Rinaldo's sons Enrico, inventor of the Vespa motor scooter, and Armando, played key roles in the postwar rebuilding process.

 In 1948, Piaggio launched the Piaggio P.136, a twin-engine seaplane that was operated by the Italian Air Force and various other operators, often in liaison/sea transport capacity.
 The company also benefited from an increased demand for basic aircraft training; during 1953, the German Air Force ordered 265 Piaggio P.149 trainers.
 By 1957, Piaggio had also developed the Piaggio P.166, a twin-engine light transport aircraft, which was marketed and produced for military customers and civilian personnel worldwide.